coder-selvarajan/build_vocabulary/README.md

 # Vocabulary Builder

-Its a Progressive Web App built in Ionic framework to facilitate building our own vocabulary base.
-It also provide few methods to get practive with what we learn.
+Its a Progressive Web App built in Ionic framework to help building your own vocabulary base.
+It also has few games to revisit the vocabulary in fun way.

 ## App Home Screen